 7. Avoid too much sun, especially for children.
 Use sun protection.
 Do not use sunbeds.

-8. Protect yourself against cancer causing substances in the workplace by following health and safety instructions.
+8. Protect yourself against cancer causing substances in the workplace by following health

 9. Check that your residence does not have high radon levels.